7 min read

 Most of us have not been raised to listen to ourselves, so we don’t know if we’re just being dramatic or high maintenance.
 Or is it a real preference, a real desire?

-— Dr. Shefali Tsabary, author of Mindvalley’s Conscious Parenting Mastery Quest
+— Dr. Shefali Tsabary, trainer of Mindvalley’s Conscious Parenting Mastery Quest

 And because we’re so preoccupied with making sure everyone else around us has what they need, we tend to forget to dial into what we want and need.